-The implementation of C(I)SIP measure No. 14408 "Integration of NPP ARMS into a Unified Automated Radiation Monitoring System" is scheduled to be completed in 2023.
+The implementation of C(I)SIP measure No. 14408 "Integration of NPP ARMS into a Unified Automated Radiation Monitoring System" is scheduled to be completed in 2025 (Postponed because of ZNPP occupation and full-scale invasion of russia).

 Functions of the state system of environmental radiation monitoring are performed by hydrometeorological posts of the Ukrainian Weather Center of the State Emergency Service of Ukraine, whose activities are coordinated by the Minister of Internal Affairs of Ukraine.